DerGamer009/PlayerDataSync/README.md

 [bStats](https://bstats.org/).
 Set it to `false` if you prefer to opt out of metrics collection.

-`autosave.interval` controls how often (in minutes) the plugin saves all online players to the database.
+`autosave.interval` controls how often (in seconds) the plugin saves all online players to the database.
 Set it to `0` to disable automatic saves.

 Update the database values to match your environment.
 Set any of the `sync` options to